With thanks to the Indian Design Community, where this piece was originally published.

 Our recipe for success isn’t a secret, it’s well documented in our open source playbook.

-We’ve written about everything from our engineering and design processes, to the way we run our meetings, our one-on-ones, our feedback sessions and more.
+We’ve written about everything: from our engineering and design processes, to the way we run our meetings, our one-on-ones, our feedback sessions and more.
 We know that we can’t serve the whole ecosystem, but if someone finds our way of working interesting, they can build on it and create an even greater impact than we have.

 As a company what has been the hardest thing to do?

 Scaling Obvious without compromising quality has been one of the hardest things we’ve had to do.
-In a market driven by startups that promise quick and disproportionate returns to talented people, convincing them to join a small mission-focussed organisation is quite a challenge, but we haven’t done too badly for ourselves.
+In a market driven by startups that promise quick and disproportionate returns to talented people, convincing them to join a small mission-focused organisation is quite a challenge, but we haven’t done too badly for ourselves.

 Our approach towards solving problems is both practical and academic.
 This mindset has helped us build scalable frameworks that deliver solutions which are quick, but at the same time have a lot of depth.
 None of this would be possible if it weren’t for the talented yet humble people at Obvious, who have consciously chosen to invest in long-term career growth and learning over short term success.